kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 An SLA is a [Service-Level Agreement](https://en.wikipedia.org/wiki/Service-level_agreement).
-It's a contract to the business and your customers for how your service will behave, including uptime, latency, and so forth.
-To check whether our test is successful, we need to define the SLAs for it.
+It's a contract to the business and your customers for how your service will behave, including uptime, response times, and so forth.
+To check whether our test is successful, we need to define the SLAs and see if the service meets them under load.

 Questions we can ask:
 * How many errors are acceptable?
 Is there a percentage, such as 99.99% of requests are successful?
 An absolute threshold such as no more than 25 errors in a 5 minute period?
-* What latency is acceptable for your service and at what [percentiles](https://blog.bramp.net/post/2018/01/16/measuring-percentile-latency/)?
+* What response time is acceptable for your service and at what [percentiles](https://blog.bramp.net/post/2018/01/16/measuring-percentile-latency/)?
-  Is a 99th percentile request at 100 ms response acceptable for your service?
+  Is a 99th percentile request at 100 ms response time acceptable for your service?
 * Under what criteria should we halt the test's execution?

 ### Instrumenting Code
-After we define SLAs, how can we check if the service meets them?
+How can we check if the service meets our SLAs?
 We'll need metrics to help us find out.
 Does the service emit metrics on each API indicating how long it took and whether it was successful?
 If not, it's the perfect time to add